contentful/boilerplate-java/README.md

 # Downloading and using the App

-If you want to download the app, please hit the little clone button next to this repository, or clone it using the following:
+If you want to download the source code of the application, please hit the little clone button next to this repository, or clone it using the following command line:

 ```
 git clone git@github.com:contentful/contentful.java-hello-world
 ```
 Once you have downloaded it, please feel free to run it using

 ```